Jackson Water Quality at a Glance

 Health Effects: Arsenic is a known carcinogen causing skin, bladder, and lung cancers; chromium-6 exposure linked to respiratory and gastrointestinal health impacts

-Current Levels: Testing shows arsenic presence in Jackson’s water supply, with chromium-6 detected at levels averaging 48.5 parts per trillion EPA Limits: Arsenic maximum contaminant level is 10 ppb; chromium-6 remains unregulated federally
+Current Levels: Testing shows arsenic presence in Jackson’s water supply within federal limits, with chromium-6 detected at levels averaging 48.5 parts per trillion, double the level with negligible cancer risk EPA Limits: Arsenic maximum contaminant level is 10 ppb; chromium-6 remains unregulated federally

 Please read – our information